ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 > before going to SQLite as the cast is uninteresting except for the type
 > information, which SQLite doesn't need/use anyway.

+> NOTE: The trailing cast notation is often helpful for economy here, e.g.
+> `NULL :TEXT:` is a lot shorter than `CAST(TEXT AS NULL)` and is identical.

 #### Boolean Literals

 The boolean literals `TRUE` and `FALSE` (case insensitive) may be used freely.